jhnc-oss/yocto-docs/documentation/toaster-manual/start.rst

 Toaster requires extra Python dependencies in order to run.
 A Toaster requirements file named ``toaster-requirements.txt`` defines the Python dependencies.
-The requirements file is located in the ``bitbake`` directory, which is located in the root directory of the :term:`Source Directory` (e.g.
+The requirements file is located in the :term:`BitBake` repository, (``bitbake/toaster-requirements.txt``).
-``poky/bitbake/toaster-requirements.txt``).
 The dependencies appear in a ``pip``, install-compatible format.

 Install Toaster Packages